90shree/desktop-pet-kirby/README.md

 A desktop pet Kirby companion created with Python!
 It eats (inhales), occasionally sleep and walk/flies around the bottom of your desktop screen.
-Also draggable with fall/gravity mechanics!
+Also draggable with fall/gravity mechanics.

 The art is not mine.